junyuenchong/ReactNativeProject/README.md

 ![License](https://img.shields.io/github/license/yourusername/eshop-app)
 ![Issues](https://img.shields.io/github/issues/yourusername/eshop-app)

-A comprehensive mobile e-commerce solution comprising a React Native user application and a React-based admin panel powered by Node.js.
-The system integrates PayPal for secure payment processing and provides complete order management functionality.
-All data, including products, users, and orders, are efficiently managed using a MongoDB database, ensuring scalability and reliability across the platform.
+A comprehensive mobile e-commerce solution featuring a React Native user app and a React Native + Node.js admin panel.
+The user app leverages Redux for efficient state management of the shopping cart, ensuring a seamless and responsive user experience.
+The platform supports secure PayPal payment integration and provides full order management capabilities.
+All application data—including products, users, and orders—is stored in a MongoDB database, delivering scalable and reliable backend support.

 ---